brightcove/hot-shots/README.md

 Versions will attempt to follow semantic versioning, with major changes only coming in major versions.

 npm publishing is possible by one person, [bdeitte](https://github.com/bdeitte), who has two-factor authentication enabled for publishes.
 Publishes only contain one additional library, [unix-dgram](https://github.com/bnoordhuis/node-unix-dgram).

-## Name

-Why is this project named hot-shots?
-Because:

-1. It's impossible to find another statsd name on npm
-2. It's the name of a dumb movie
-3. No good reason

 ## License